 Since my 2018 visit.

-Since my trip in 2018 I’ve moved back to the Methow Valley and with North Twentymile in my very own backyard, I stepped in as a steward to adopt the lookout site.
-I hope to lead future maintenance and work parties that include getting another coat of paint on the cupola and possibly some roof work on the L-4 tower.
+Since my trip in 2018 I’ve moved back to the Methow Valley and with North Twentymile in my very own backyard, I’ve stepped up to help maintain this historical site.
+In partnership with Mike Liu, the retired former Methow Valley District Ranger, future maintenance and work parties at N20 include another coat of paint on the cupola and possibly some roof work on the L-4 tower.
 Some folks, including Bob Pfeifer’s son Eric, have expressed interest in installing a plaque or tribute to his father at the summit in honor of his great efforts to restore this beautiful lookout.
 I hope that we can do so this coming year.

-In fact, I returned to the summit just this last October to repair some damaged shutters and button the little cupola up for winter.
+In fact, I returned to the summit in October 2020 to repair damaged shutters and button the little cupola up for winter.
 This time instead of sweltering heat and smoke, I almost froze to death on the summit in icy winds.
-Oh North Twenty.
+Oh North20.
 Always the last laugh!
 I’m counting the days until I can return and see what else North Twentymile has up her sleeve.
 Maybe I’m due for a winter attempt though it’s far more likely I’ll have amnesia and try again in July 😉

 A huge thank you to the late Bob Pfeifer, his son Eric, and the other volunteers that so lovingly and beautifully restored this special D-6 cupola tower.
 The L-4 cab is not forgotten either, it’s due for some maintenance that hopefully can be completed soon!
 As always, please remember to treat these historical structures with the utmost care.
 Many volunteers have sacrificed time and money to ensure these structures are here for us and future generations to enjoy.